 - Thread-1: Social Enterprise Design (SED) from philosophical and psychological perspectives

 - Thread-2: Social Enterprise Challenges (SEC): Social advocacy challenges from socio-economic, political, governmental and other power structures across civilizations and history

-- Thread-3: Social Change Management (SCM) from ethical, cultural and religious perspectives
+- Thread-3: Social Change Management (CMS) from ethical, cultural and religious perspectives

 - Thread-4: Social Advocacy Communication (SAC) through aesthetics, artistic and literary expression

 - Thread-5 Social Enterprise Management (SEM) thread covers management, HR, finance, marketing negotiations, and strategies.